mongodb/docs/source/administration/configuration.rst

 Running Multiple Database Instances on the Same System
 ------------------------------------------------------

-In many cases running multiple instances of :option:`mongod` on a single system is not recommended, on some types of deployments [#multimongod]_ and for testing purposes you may need to run more than one :option:`mongod` on a single system.
+In many cases running multiple instances of :program:`mongod` on a single system is not recommended, on some types of deployments [#multimongod]_ and for testing purposes you may need to run more than one :program:`mongod` on a single system.

 In these cases, use a :ref:`base configuration <base-config>` for each instance, but consider the following configuration values: